-The MHI fishery for uku (Aprion virescens), or green jobfish, occurs in both federal and state waters of the MHI.
-In the past twenty years, about 36% of all MHI uku landings were reported in state waters.
-The fishery is spread across the MHI, though heavily concentrated in certain areas, specifically Penguin Bank which typically contributes about 36% of landings.
-The MHI commercial uku fishery is thought to have a sizable non-commercial counterpart.
+The MHI fishery for uku (Aprion virescens; green jobfish) occurs in both federal and state waters of the MHI.
+In the past twenty years, about 35% of all MHI uku landings were reported in state waters.
+The fishery is spread across the MHI, though heavily concentrated in certain areas such as penguin bank.

 Because uku occupy a wide range of habitats from shallow inshore waters to greater depths, they are targeted using a wide variety of gear types including shore-based fishing gears and spearfishing.
 Uku are also common incidental catch while targeting other species again due to the wide range of habitats utilized.
 Currently, the deep-sea handline is the primary gear used to target uku.
-Uku catch typically peaks around May of each year.
+Uku catch typically peaks around May of each year when fish congregate in their spawning aggregations.
 This seasonal peak is mainly driven by commercial targeting on Penguin Bank, though some fishers catch uku year-round elsewhere in relatively high numbers.
 Many commercial fishers view uku as an additional seasonal component of the deep-7 bottomfish fishery.

 Uku are like 'ōpakapaka, onaga, and other Deep-7 in that they are regarded highly for their firm and flavorful white flesh good for both cooking and raw consumption.
 Uku are not typically used to fill the seasonal demand for whole fish during the holiday season due to consumer preference for red color.
-The uku fishery is driven in large part by the hotel and restaurant industries that take advantage of the low-price alternative to Deep-7 BMUS.
+The uku fishery can be driven in large part by the hotel and restaurant industries that take advantage of the low-price alternative to Deep-7 BMUS.